Informfully/Experiments/experiments/tutorial/README.md

 That way we can calculate how long it took to successfully complete a given task.)
 The following conditions apply to running the evaluation:

-* RADio, Gini, and ILD are calculated using top 20 items of the candidate list.
+* RADio, Gini, and ILD are calculated using the top 20 items of the candidate list.
-We provide a separate script that reduces and recommendations to 20 items (**compute_top20_list.py**).
+We provide a separate script that reduces and calculates only the top 20 recommendations (**compute_top20_list.py**).
-This needs to be applied to all neural models and random walk models, except D-RDW (this has a max. recommendation limitation already included.)
+This needs to be applied to all neural models and random walk models, except D-RDW (this has a max. recommendation limitation already included).
-Apart from limiting the number of recommendations, this scrip also filters out and recommended item that a user already has in their history.
+Apart from limiting the number of recommendations, this script also filters out and recommends items that a user already has in their history.
 * Norm-aware RADio diversity metrics are calculated using **check_diversity_ebnerd/check_radio.py**, traditional diversitc metrics can be fourn in **check_diversity_ebnerd/check_diversity.py**, and AUC is in **compute_auc.py**.
 * Intra-List Distances (**generate_party_one_hot.py** and **generate_senti_one_hot.py**): We need vectors for the calculation of the intra-list distance for recommendations.
-The two scripts provided here will encode party and sentiment of articles into pre-defined buckets.
+The two scripts provided here will encode the party and sentiment of articles into pre-defined buckets.
-(Both the party and sentiment vectory are required to successfully compute ILD.)
+(Both the party and sentiment vectors are required to successfully compute ILD.)
 There is no vector for category, it is just a list of different categories.
-(The category information is in the article dataset where you can map the article raw ID the catefory for every item in the article pool.)
+(The category information is in the article dataset, where you can map the article raw ID to the category for every item in the article pool.)
 * RADio Representation (**party_binary.py**): We used the binary mention of party in each article.
 I.e., if an article is mentioned multiple times, it is only counted as once.
 For articles without party mentions, there is a special entry {"No party":1} generated by a dedicated script (party_binary.py).